DapperBenji/YellowCloud/README.md

 ### Version 1.8 ###
 - Added tooltips to some options.
-- Added the option to skip all reposts (Requested by @Paraspitfire).
+- Added the option to skip all reposts.
 - Fixed SC announcement being displayed incorrectly.
 - Replace the SC logo with the SCE logo.
 - Various dark mode improvements.
 - Fixed a bug where the SCE button wouldn't work on some SC subpages.

-Thanks to @Paraspitfire for donating 10$, really appreciate it :D Remember to leave suggestions and drop a rating

 ### Version 1.9 ###
 - Added the SCE settings menu to the popup menu